 Reinstating a natural cycle

-To help reinvigorate this natural cycle, we set up a shell recycling project we call Shuck Don’t Chuck.
+To help reinvigorate this natural cycle, we have partnered with B-Alternative to run a shell recycling project we call Shuck Don’t Chuck.
 Here’s how it works:

 - Firstly we collect used oyster, mussel and scallop shells from restaurants, venues and seafood wholesalers in areas near some of our reef restoration projects.

-- Secondly, the shells are cured to kill off any diseases by laying them out in the elements for a few months.
+- Secondly, the shells are cured to kill off any diseases by laying them out in the elements for at least six months.

-- When they’re ready they are bagged up and placed in hatchery tanks where juvenile oysters are added to attach to the shell surface.
+- When they’re ready they are used as new reef base or bagged up and placed in hatchery tanks where juvenile oysters are added to attach to the shell surface.

 - Finally as part of the reef restoration process, the tonnes of recycled shells, settled with juvenile oysters, are taken to our reef restoration sites and spread over limestone rubble we’ve already placed on the seafloor, to begin life as a new shellfish reef habitat.